Picture of Bernie New

 Intense version of Denial.
 IALP has more bass rumbling, and an improv sequence near the end.

 Despite press propaganda, New Order did play encores in the early days.
-The whistling and cheering is nearly deafening as the bad eventually make it back on for _Everything's___Gone___Green_, and more headache-inducing zooming.
+The whistling and cheering is nearly deafening as the bad eventually make it back on for Everything's__Gone___Green_, and more headache-inducing zooming.

 Featured is Ian's Vox guitar, which Bernard plays on for the duration of the song.
 About midway during the song, there's an edit and the camera angle changes.
 Near the end of the song, Bernard appears to be chatting to Gillian for a bit, then he straps his guitar and returns to what he was doing.
 Even with the edit, the song is nearly 9 minutes long.